 Robert Bowler, Managing Director

 Robert or "Beau" became the Parish Administrator of Immanuel Episcopal Church in 2006 and, since that time, has managed Stone Church Arts.
 In 2013, he was asked to start Immanuel Retreat Center.
 He earned an M.Div. degree from the Graduate Theological Union in Berkeley, California and, as a minister, served Unitarian congregations for a decade before returning to the Episcopal Church in which he grew up.
 Beau's undergraduate major at Reed College was Religious Studies.

-Liz brings a wealth of cooking experience to her catering at Immanuel Retreat Center.
-She spent many years living in the Findhorn Community in Scotland where she cooked for guests and community members, from 20-200 at a time.
-An experienced organic farmer, her passion for food and health has led her to study and explore various cuisines including vegetarian, vegan, raw, gluten-free, and macrobiotic at the Kushi Institute in Massachusetts.
-She now adheres to no particular school, simply preferring organic, whole-food cooking that tastes delicious.
+Liz is our main caterer and is a psychotherapist.
+She spent many years living in the Findhorn Community in Scotland where managed a theater, cooked for guests and community members, and led workshops in this multi-faith setting.
+Her passion for food and health has led her to study and explore various cuisines including vegetarian, vegan, raw, gluten-free, and macrobiotic at the Kushi Institute in Massachusetts.
+Now, she simply prefers organic, whole-food cooking that tastes delicious.
 Asa psychotherapist, she works with adults dealing with depression, anxiety, relationship problems, life transitions, and/or trauma.
 She holds a Masters of Science degree in Clinical Psychology from Antioch University, New England, where she is currently completing here doctorate.

 Nancy Tusinski, Spiritual Director

 Nancy is a Spiritual Director affiliated with Stone Church Center, having received her formal training with the Christos Center for Spiritual Formation in Lino Lakes, MN.
 She also has a BS in Adult Learning and Development.
 She is a facilitator of spiritual formation courses and creative writing courses for adults.
 For the past few years she has called Vermont home, where she also works as a librarian in a small town.